Fridah-Alwanga/Akans-Naming/README.md

 Fridah Alwanga.
 # project set up instruction
 Created Akan Naming project on my github account.
 Created a new repository of the portfolio project.
 Open a coding workspace, in Visual Studio Code using the terminal Add and push everything in the coding area on the github account of the Akan Naming project.
+# Technologies used
+HTML
+CSS
+Javascript
+# Contact Information
+Incase of any feedback you can reach me though: fridahalwanga6@gmail.com
+      0712296522